kineticstoolkit/kineticstoolkit_doc/src/timeseries_data_management.md

 ```

 :::{good-practice} Merging TimeSeries
-Using method 2 is more robust because it checks that both TimeSeries' time match together before merging.
-For example, trying to merge two TimeSeries that do not have the same length or sampling rate would generate an error (good) using method 2, whereas it would be undetected (bad) by method 1.
+Using the second method is more robust because it checks that both TimeSeries' time match together before merging.
+For example, trying to merge two TimeSeries that do not have the same length or sampling rate would generate an error (which is good) using method 2, whereas it would be undetected (which is bad) by method 1.
 :::

 ## Renaming data